-The Agency shall be informed, on a timely basis, of any change in the information provided to it under this article.
+The Agency shall be informed, on a timely basis, of any change in the information provided to it under this Article.

-The information provided to the Agency pursuant to article 49 may be used, to the extent relevant, for the purposes set out in article 46(b)-(f).
+Article 50.
+The information provided to the Agency pursuant to Article 49 may be used, to the extent relevant, for the purposes set out in Article 46(b)-(f).